fredrikfh/TankWars/backend/README.md

 The backend is automatically tested by a Gitlab CI server for each commit.
 Formatter: `yarn prettier`
 e2e tests: `yarn test`

+## Restrictions

+The backend will only allow 15 requests per minute from the same IP address.
+This is to prevent abuse of the API.